Directors' Bicentennial Professor of Theology

 Year started at PTS: 2009

-Van Driel is an ordained Minister of Word and Sacrament in the Presbyterian Church (USA) and served on the church’s committee that produced the denomination’s new hymnal, Glory to God.
-He was the primary writer of the committee’s “Theological Vision Statement” and “A Statement on Language.”
-Also, for three years he oversaw the revitalization of chapel worship at PTS, which led to some writing projects on the place of worship at a theological school.
-Van Driel is married to Kimberly Miller van Driel, a pastor in the Evangelical Lutheran Church in America, and they have two children.
+Van Driel is an ordained Minister of Word and Sacrament in the Presbyterian Church (U.S.A.) and served on the church’s committee that produced the denomination’s new hymnal, Glory to God.
+He was the primary writer of the committee’s “Theological Vision Statement” and “A Statement on Language,” and also served on the Editorial Advisory Board of the Book of Common Worship.
+He is the chair of the International Consultation on Ecclesial Futures, an invited group of practitioners, church consultations, denominational leaders, and academics from four continents which gathers yearly to consult on the church’s contextual missional challenges.

 Ordination: PC(USA), 2010 as Minister of Word and Sacrament

 Watch this PTS BookTalk "An Interdisciplinary Conversation with Drs.
 Jerome Creach and Edwin van Driel" in which van Driel details the interdisciplinary research that led to his recent publication "Rethinking Paul: Protestant Theology and Pauline Exegesis".